1099-K Federal Tax Reporting

 What if I have other questions not listed here?

-If you have a question is not listed above, please contact firstname.lastname@example.org.
+If you have a question that is not listed above, please contact firstname.lastname@example.org.
 If you have specific inquiries, please contact a tax professional or the IRS.